Updated: Mar 16, 2022

 Not asking for help – When you start a new job or are promoted, give yourself time to grow into the role.
 You don’t and can’t know everything you need to from day one.
 Learn from more experienced managers, ask for advice and even consider getting a mentor.

-Being too eager to please – Many managers feel their job is soley about helping others (which in part it is), but this doesn’t mean getting involved in things that don’t help your team to achieve its objectives, or getting sucked into other peoples problems.
-Sometimes you have to make unpopular decisions or have difficult conversations.
+Being too eager to please – Many managers feel their job is solely about helping others (which in part it is), but this doesn’t mean getting involved in things that don’t help your team to achieve its objectives, or getting sucked into other peoples problems.
+Sometimes you have to make unpopular decisions or have difficult conversations and assert yourself.
 Being respected isn't always about being nice.

-We have done our best to provide training materials to give people the skills to avoid these problems - In particular, our New Manager Bundle and Performance Management Package have been designed to help new managers to get to grips with the basics and avoid these common mistakes.
+We have done our best to provide training materials to give people the skills to avoid most these problems - In particular, our New Manager Programme and Performance Management Package have been designed to help new managers to get to grips with the basics and avoid these common mistakes.